InfoSecN00b42/Retweet-Bot/README.md

  `q='%23apples%20OR%20%23oranges' will search #apples OR #oranges`
 * Run your retweet.py script.
 Enjoy!

-`python retweet.py`
+`python3 retweet.py`

 Additional Information
 ----------
-* Note: Make sure that your retweet.py and keys.py files are, obviously, in the same directory.
+* Note: Make sure that your retweet.py and settings.py files are, obviously, in the same directory.
 * Create a [Cron Job](https://code.tutsplus.com/tutorials/scheduling-tasks-with-cron-jobs--net-8800) or use [Task Scheduler](https://technet.microsoft.com/en-us/library/cc748993(v=ws.11).aspx) to automate this script.
 * Consider using a Raspberry Pi to host your retweet bot, so it's always on and always running. :)